Can an AI agent hit a moving target?: Related Literature

-The methodology adopted is closely related to the fast-moving AI literature, and belongs to a class of algorithms called deep reinforcement learning (DRL) algorithms.
-The pioneer algorithm is called deep Q network algorithm \citep{mnih-atari-2013}, which is capable of human level performance on many Atari video games using unprocessed pixels for input.
-However, it can only handle discrete action spaces.
-Economic decision-making processes often involve continuous action space, and thus this paper applies \cite{lillicrap2015drl}'s algorithm, namely deep deterministic policy gradient (DDPG).
 The application of DRL algorithms in macroeconomic models represents a new branch of research.
-In a companion paper, \cite{Shi2021learning} adopts a DRL algorithm in a stochastic growth model environment to highlight how an AI agent can learn from no information on its environment and own preference and its ability in adapting to transitory and permanent income shocks. \cite{Shi2021deep} apply a DRL algorithm in a model with different monetary and fiscal policy regimes, and show evidence that DRL agent can locally learn and converge to neighbouring regions of all equilibria in the model.
-This paper adopts similar methodology to both \cite{Shi2021learning} and \cite{Shi2021deep}, however, with the key difference that it accentuates the adaptability feature of AI agents when faced with a monetary policy regime change.
-Will this agent notice the shift in policy target and hence adapt it's decision rule accordingly?
+In a companion paper, \cite{Shi2021learning} adopts a DRL algorithm in a stochastic growth model.
+She shows that an AI agent learns from no information on the economic structure nor its preference, and it has the ability to adapt to transitory and permanent income shocks.
+Most recent literature look into using DRL algorithms as a solution method. \cite{Shi2021deep} apply a DRL algorithm in a model with different monetary and fiscal policy regimes, and show evidence that a DRL agent can locally converge to all equilibria in the model. \cite{Hinterlangand2021} use a DRL algorithm to solve for the optimal policy response function. \cite{https://doi.org/10.48550/arxiv.2103.16977} and \cite{https://doi.org/10.48550/arxiv.2201.01163} look into using a DRL algorithm to solve for multi-agent macroeconomic models.

-In the following sections, I first introduce the economic model adopted in this exercise.
-This is followed by the methodology section that consists of details on how an AI algorithm is implemented in the economic environment.
-Simulation experiments and results are then presented.